convective-heat-engine/marketing-campaign-datacenters/datacenter-campaign/executive-briefings/Amazon-AWS-Executive-Brief.md

 The Convective Heat Engine represents a transformational opportunity for AWS to simultaneously achieve operational excellence, cost leadership, and sustainability differentiation.
 The technology aligns perfectly with AWS's scale, climate commitments, and operational sophistication.

-**Recommended Action:** Approve $50M pilot program to deploy CHE at 3 strategically selected AWS facilities, with clear success criteria for fleet-wide deployment decision within 18 months.
+**Recommended Action:** Approve $3-5M funding for comprehensive CHE modeling and validation study with theoretical foundation from Professor Ira M. Katz.
+This will enable informed pilot deployment decisions for AWS's global infrastructure within 18 months.

 This investment positions AWS to maintain market leadership while transforming the economics and environmental impact of cloud infrastructure at unprecedented scale.